21 Great Books Set in Bookstores

 Told from a dual-timeline perspective, this book explores Valentia’s new life in London, as well as her mother’s past and what happened when she left her daughter behind.

-Although the cover of this 2022 release says “sweet rom-com,” this is actually more of a feel-good story about mothers and daughters.
+Although the cover of this book says “sweet rom-com,” this is actually more of a feel-good story about mothers and daughters.

 Sarah Jio also authored Goodnight June, another dual-timeline novel set in a Seattle bookstore.
 You’ll find that book on the recommendation list for a different prompt in the Book Lover’s Reading Challenge, but it would also make a good choice as a book about a bookstore.